onera/Cassiopee/Cassiopee/CPlot/doc/source/tkCassiopee.rst

 Cassiopee:Tree
 ---------------

-This tab gathers applets related to pyTree management.
+This menu gathers applets related to pyTree management.

     - **tkTree**: enables the visualization of pyTrees as text trees.
     In tkTree window, left mouse button